Documentation agents

 Verification portal sessions view showing replayable agent runs.

-Doc-changing agent runs stay tied to session replay, findings, and approval state — not a separate wiki workflow.
+Doc-changing agent runs stay tied to session replay, findings, and approval state.

 Who benefits